VinnyCSY/BHaRNet/README.md

 ## Updates
+- [March 19, 2025] "Body-Hand Modality Expertized Networks with Cross-attention for Fine-grained Skeleton Action Recognition" is uploaded in arXiv.
 - [June 16, 2025] Honored to be accepted for publication in IROS 2025 as oral&poster presentation!
+- [January 1, 2026] "BHaRNet: Reliability-Aware Body-Hand Modality Expertized Networks for Fine-grained Skeleton Action Recognition" is uploaded in arXiv.
-- [January 1, 2026] Journal extension in progress: Code and processed skeleton splits will be made publicly available upon publication.
+- Journal extension in progress: Code and processed skeleton splits will be made publicly available upon publication.

 ## License
 See the [LICENSE](./LICENSE) file for details about the license under which this code is made available.